 The largest city and the de facto capital of Ivory Coast, Abidjan, carries on its shoulders the old world traditions and the upcoming future of the country.
 Abidjan is well-connected internationally with regular flights from Europe, the USA and other countries.

-In a culturally rich city, traveling is an unexceptional thrilling experience if the law of the land is followed.
-For those visiting the West African strip, a must see would be Abidjan's energetic nightlife and line-up of tantalizing restaurants.
+In a culturally rich city, travelling is an unexceptional thrilling experience if the law of the land is followed.
+A must-see for those visiting the West African strip would be Abidjan's energetic nightlife and a line-up of tempting restaurants.

 When to Travel

 Boat: Crossing the lagoon means taking a ferry ride that is the right choice by any means.
-Watching the Abidjan city on the horizon is sight worth remembering.
+Watching the Abidjan city on the horizon is a sight worth remembering.